Finding a Bold Future — Kirtana Krishna Kumar

 Going to college in a different city or state can come with a bit of culture shock.
-But, what about if you’re coming from Ghaziabad, India, a city of over 2 million, to Sioux Falls, South Dakota?
+But, what about if you’re coming from Ghaziabad, India, a city of more than 2 million people, to Sioux Falls, South Dakota?
 That’s an entirely different kind of shock.
 But when Kirtana Krishna Kumar arrived at Augustana, she was quickly comforted by the sense of community she found.

-Prior to coming to Augie, Kirtana knew one thing - she wanted a liberal arts education in the United States.
+Prior to coming to Augie, Krishna Kumar knew one thing - she wanted a liberal arts education in the United States.
 However, when looking at colleges and universities, liberal arts is a pretty wide net to cast.

 In her college search, she looked at schools all over the U.S., big and small.
-When she found Augie, it was because she stumbled upon it online.
-After looking into the school, she found the International Programs Office.
+When she found Augustana, it was because she stumbled upon it online.
+After looking into the school, she found the International Programs Office (IPO).

-“My admissions counselor was very helpful, and the people at Augustana were proactive in guiding me through the process of actually getting here,” Kirtana said.
+“My admissions counselor was very helpful, and the people at Augustana were proactive in guiding me through the process of actually getting here,” Krishna Kumarnsaid.

-Once she arrived at AU, Kirtana dove in.
-From getting involved in things like Better Together Interfaith Club, to Serving and Learning Together (SALT), as well as Augustana Student Association.
+Once she arrived at AU, Krishna Kumar dove in.
+From getting involved in things like Better Together Interfaith Club, to Serving and Learning Together (SALT), as well as Augustana Student Association (ASA).
 To top it all off, she was voted 2019 Homecoming Queen.

 “Community was such a major part of the positive experience I’ve had here,” she said.

-As Kirtana prepares for graduation with degrees from the Biology and Philosophy departments in May of this year, she looks forward to continuing the genetic disorder research that she started here at Augie, and eventually continuing on to graduate school in hopes of becoming a professor in the field of genetics.
+As Krishna Kumar prepares for graduation with degrees from the biology and philosophy departments in May of this year, she looks forward to continuing the genetic disorder research that she started here at Augustana, and eventually continuing on to graduate school in hopes of becoming a professor in the field of genetics.